2022 Iowa elections: United States Senate

-Incumbent Republican Senator Chuck Grassley ran for reelection to an eighth term in office.
+Incumbent Republican senator Chuck Grassley ran for reelection to an eighth term in office.

 Five Democrats filed to run: retired U.S. Navy admiral Michael Franken, former U.S. Representative Abby Finkenauer, Minden city councilor Glenn Hurst, former Crawford County supervisor Dave Muhlbauer (withdrawn), and former state representative Bob Krause (withdrawn).

-Grassley defeated Franken in the general election with 56.03% of votes.
+Grassley defeated Franken in the general election with 56.0% of the vote.

 United States House of Representatives

 All of Iowa's four seats in the United States House of Representatives were up for election in 2022 and were contested.
-Republicans won all four seats, defeating Democratic incumbent Cindy Axne in Iowa's 3rd congressional district.
+Republicans won all four seats following the defeat of Democratic incumbent Cindy Axne in Iowa's 3rd congressional district, which she narrowly lost to Zach Nunn.